The Easy Shopping Rule I Use Before Buying Anything Unplanned

-And out of that realization came the one shopping rule that now protects me from purchases that look lovely on the rack but add nothing meaningful to my life.
+Out of that pause came a single shopping rule I still use, one that quietly protects me from impulse buys that look lovely in the moment but don’t add anything meaningful once I get home.

 Where My Impulse Shopping Really Came From